 1 pound ground beef

-10-ounce package of mushrooms (button or baby bella), sliced thin
+8- to 10-ounce package mushrooms (button or baby bella), sliced thinly

 2 cloves garlic, minced